0mp/n0tes/freebsd.md

 ### Login in single user mode and make the file system writable.

-I get *Read-onlu file system* error when I boot into the single user mode.
+I get *Read-only file system* error when I boot into the single user mode.
 According to [this website (link)](https://lists.freebsd.org/pipermail/freebsd-questions/2004-November/066562.html) you can simply run: